laurenesco/ToolBuddy-Inventory-Management-System/README.md

 safety precautions, best practices, and more.
 ToolBuddy is intended to be used by university labs, departments, or even hobbyists looking for a solution to keep track of and store information about new tools.

+The application was built using Qt, and is written primarily in C++.
+It also utilizes a MySQL database for information storage.

 This project originated as the final project for StMU EG 1305.